jbgo/chasqui/README.md

     chasqui -r redis://localhost:6379/0 -q my-app

-Your broker must use the same redis connection as your sidekiq (or resque) workers.
-For a list of available broker options, run `chasqui --help`.
+Your broker must use the same Redis connection as your Sidekiq (or Resque) workers.
+For a list of available broker options, see `chasqui --help`.

 ### Publish events